Syed Ahmed (politician)

-Syed Ahmed (6 March 1943 – 27 September 2015) was an Indian politician, author and a member of the Congress Party.
+Syed Ahmed Alinki (6 March 1943 – 27 September 2015) was an Indian politician, author and a member of the Congress Party.
 He was sworn in as the Governor of Manipur on 16 May 2015, but only served four months before dying in office on 27 September.
 During his short tenure as governor, the Manipur Tenants, Visitors and Migrant Workers Bill, 2015 was passed by the Manipur Assembly on 15 March.

+Syed was married and had two children, a son and daughter.
 He died of cancer on 27 September 2015 at Lilavati Hospital Bandra, Mumbai, India at the age of 72 whilst in office as a state governor.
-He was survived by his wife and two children, an only son as well as an only daughter.

 Early life

 Ahmed held two master's degrees in both Hindi and English as well as a doctorate in Urdu.
 He has written an autobiography, Pagdandi se Shahar Tak and his other works include Maktal se Manzil, Kafas se Chaman and Jange-Azaadi Me Urdu Shayari.